Vai al contenuto

 As there are multiple teaching buildings, likewise there are many libraries and study rooms all around the city.

-To access all the Unipd libraries you should use the Affluences App, which is shown below, in order to reserve a seat (for more information, check: https://www.unipd.it/en/node/9227).
+To access all the Unipd libraries you should use the Affluences App, in order to reserve a seat.

 What's your type of entertainment?
 I hope you will find yours in the following list…

-Theater: if you want to see a fascinating performance you need to go to the most famous theater in Padua, that is Verdi Theater (in the picture on the right).
+If you want to see a fascinating performance you need to go to the most famous theater in Padua, that is Verdi Theater.

-Cinemas: if you prefer watching movies, you can try more cinemas, like Porto Astra Cinema, Lux Cinema (in the picture on the right) or Rex Cinema.
+If you prefer watching movies, you can try more cinemas, like Porto Astra Cinema, Lux Cinema or Rex Cinema.

-Nightclubs: do you love nightlife?
-Then places such as Extra Extra and Hall in winter or Villa Barbieri, Villa Italia with its wonderful swimming pool (in the picture on the right) and Parco della Musica in summer are perfect for events and dancing.
+Places such as Extra Extra and Hall in winter or Villa Barbieri, Villa Italia with its swimming pool and Parco della Musica in summer are perfect for events and dancing.

-Navigli, restaurants and bars: in Padua there are not only many restaurants and bars in the city center where to drink or to eat pizza, pasta or other Italian specialties, but also another amazing place!
-Have you ever heard about Navigli (in the pictures on the right)?
-They are open from spring to the end of summer: they are temporary stands along Piovego Canal, where you can listen to music, buy food and drinks, chat and entertain with your friends.
-It’s one of the most appreciated places by students!
+In Padua there are many restaurants and bars in the city center where to drink or eat pizza, pasta or other Italian specialties.
+Navigli are temporary stands along Piovego Canal, open from spring to the end of summer, where you can listen to music, buy food and drinks, chat and spend time with your friends.
+It is one of the most appreciated places by students.